 Secular humanism is a worldview with no room for violence towards other human beings.
 In expressing that a secular humanist would not have committed such acts, one is expressing that they wish more people would be secular humanists.
 If they were, perhaps Paris would never have happened and perhaps we could move forward towards a more peaceful future where news of attacks like this didn’t dominate our headlines.

 How is that sentiment, in the least, promoting a personal agenda?
 If highlighting a worldview that values human life, after 128 were lost in senseless violence by men who held to a worldview that embraced violence and death is upsetting to you, you need to reassess your core values.
 There is no better time to bring light to the fact that humanism is an option, than right after a tragedy like this.
-No better time.

 3. Many were upset by those discussing the causes of the attacks “too soon.”

 There is no such thing as “too soon”.
-When it comes to events that tear us apart like Paris did, events so heinous and deplorable and gross, the absolute best time to talk about the causes is while emotions are still running high.
+When it comes to events that tear us apart as Paris did, events so heinous and deplorable and gross, the absolute best time to talk about the causes is while emotions are still running high.

 Waiting until everyone has gone back to their daily lives, too busy to care, before we strike up that conversation is a mistake that will only lend itself to future attacks.
-We need to talk about while it’s still uncomfortable.
+We need to talk about it while it’s still uncomfortable.
 The world is not supposed to fit inside your comfort zone, and nothing of any worth will ever get done inside of it.
 We need to face it while it’s fresh; assess it while we still have the world’s attention.
 Not doing so, there is no doubt, leaves blood on our hands.

 4. Laying blame on religion elicited angry responses from many.